The Master Gardener Training Program Information

 Pass the take-home, open-book midterm and final exams.

-Pass a CORI (Criminal Offender Record Information) check as Master Gardeners often provide programs that may include children.
+Pass a CORI (Criminal Offender Record Information) and SORI (Sex Offender Registry Information) check as Master Gardeners often provide programs that may include children.

 Feel comfortable using email, searching internet websites for information, and sending electronic documents.
 Homework and handouts are distributed electronically.